Homeless Action in Barnet(HAB)

 The core aim of HAB Centre is to bring about positive change in the lives of people who are homeless or at risk of homelessness, and help them plan for and realise a better future.

 We do this by providing advice to help people find accommodation and to access sources of help and support.
 This could be helping people to gain benefits that they are entitled to; or it could be helping people access education or training – or help them to secure employment.
 Of course it also means providing the basic essentials – healthy meals, warm clothing, showers and access to medical services.
 In addition we work to support people in tackling their issues with health and addiction, and we offer creative activities through a ‘Well-Being’ programme to boost confidence, self-esteem and practical skills such as basic cooking and budget management.

-The HAB Centre is an independent, registered charity (no. 1155559) with no religious or political affiliations.
+The HAB Centre is an independent, Registered Charity (A Charitable Incorporated Organisation(CIO) no. 1155559) with no religious or political affiliations.

 Message from our CEO

 Everyone needs a safe place to call home, positive relationships in their life and a purpose in life.